jamakyework/GymBuddy/readme.md

 ##Do Now:
 ---------

-change to indicate that workout/exercise has been saved(so maybe an alert(sweet alerts?))
+confirm dialog both that asks if user will like to continue adding workouts or go to view workouts change to indicate that workout/exercise has been saved(so maybe an alert(sweet alerts?))
-Delete Exercise/Workout Btn
+Add to workout change from add to added( ng.show, ng.hide) Delete Exercise/Workout Btn
 No Result notification for API search
 Play with/ Sanitize API data (api/v2/exercise/?language) placeholder example for exercises
-Add to workout change from add to added( ng.show, ng.hide)